minorpoet/lokad-iddd-sample/README.md

 Then, you can dive into the code by starting with `Domain` folder in this solution.

-You can also try plugging in other types of stores.
-Each store requires connection string and will auto-create all required resources automatically.
+You can also try plugging in other types of event stores.
+Each event store requires connection string and will auto-create all required resources automatically.

 ### Want More?